 We face dividend risk in our remaining market making activities as we derive revenues and incur expenses in the form of dividend income and expense, respectively, from our inventory of equity securities, and must make payments in lieu of dividends on short positions in equity securities within our portfolio.
 Projected future dividends are an important component of pricing equity options and other derivatives, and incorrect projections may lead to trading losses.
-The amount of such risk cannot be quantified, however, the reduction of market making positions has substantially reduced this exposure.
+The amount of such risk cannot be quantified, however, the current low level of market making positions does not indicate a material potential exposure.